 Mountain Biking in the Elan Valley

 Spend a day biking through the awe-inspiring scenery of the Elan Valley with Mountain Bike Wales.
 Let Phil and Polly guide you through rugged landscapes and rocky trails.

 Bike through rivers, over hills and along bridleways as you traverse some pretty epic landscapes.

 Grab a GoPro and make sure to get some snaps and footage of your thrilling bike journey through some of the most isolated parts of Wales.

 Trans Cambrian Way mountain biking

 We didn’t see another soul on our ride which only added to the remote feel of our journey.
 MTB Wales offers a range of rides and tours to suit all abilities, even novice bikers.

 If you are feeling particularly adventurous, they even offer multi-day journeys across Wales for the more seasoned rider.
-We definitely recommend the Trans Cambrian Way experience.
+I definitely recommend the Trans Cambrian Way experience.

 Stay at Penbont House Elan Valley

 Penbont House is located in Rhayader in the heart of the picturesque Elan Valley Estate and is a quiet stay in the Welsh countryside.